breadcat/blog.minskio.co.uk/content/quotes.md

 Quotes I've found in and around the Internet, collected because they make me smile.
 Check the page source if you want to see some commented sources.

->'Tis a silly place <!-- monty python and the holy grail -->

 >7/11 was a part time job

->:(){ :|: & };: <!-- bash forkbomb -->
+>Abandon hope all ye who enter here <!-- Dante's Inferno -->

+>Abort, she's onto us <!-- brooklyn nine-nine -->

 >A friend to all is a friend to none <!-- aristotle -->

 >A little bit of everything, all of the time <!-- bo burnham -->

->A priest, a minister and a rabbit walk into a blood bank.
-The rabbit says "I think I might be type-o"

->Abandon hope all ye who enter here <!-- Dante's Inferno -->

->Abort, she's onto us <!-- brooklyn nine-nine -->

 >Ambition makes you look pretty ugly <!-- paranoid android -->

 >And I say your 3 cent titanium tax doesn't go too far enough <!-- futurama -->

 >Apply the handbrake ya dumb broad <!-- yu-gi-oh abridged -->

+>A priest, a minister and a rabbit walk into a blood bank.
+The rabbit says "I think I might be type-o"

 >Are we still in denial when we know we're not happy here <!-- outkast - hey ya -->